autowarefoundation/autoware.universe/vehicle/autoware_external_cmd_converter/README.md

 #### Reference Acceleration

-A reference acceleration is calculated from accel*brake_map besed on values of a desired_pedal and a current velocity;
+A reference acceleration is calculated from accel_brake_map based on values of a desired_pedal and a current velocity;
 $$ pedal_d = throttle_d - brake_d, $$
 $$ acc*{ref} = Acc(pedal*d, v*{x,current}). $$